jamisonderek/ford-connect-sim/README.md

 If you get something like
 <font color='#0F0'>Error: listen EADDRINUSE: address already in use :::80</font> then that means you either have another copy of the simulator running or some other service is running on that port.
 In that case you should set the FORDSIM_HTTPPORT to a different value, like 8080.

+If you get something like
+<font color='#0F0'>Error starting HTTPS server.
+Error: ENOENT: no such file or directory, open './cert.pfx'</font> be sure you followed the [directions](#starting-the-simulator) for creating the cert.pfx file.

+If you get something like
+<font color='#0F0'>Error starting HTTPS server.
+Error: mac verify failure</font> be sure that you set the FORDSIM_PASSPHRASE environment variable correctly.

 ## Supported Environment Variables:
 When the simulator starts, it will look for the following optional environment variables: